newrelic/newrelic-node-examples/ai-monitoring/openai/README.md

-# Sample OpenAI Application
+# Example OpenAI Application

-This application demonstrates using the agent to instrument openai and record spans for chat completions and embeddings.
-It also will generate LlmChatCompletionMessage, LlmChatCompletionSummary, LlmEmbedding, and LlmFeedbackMessage to be used in the [New Relic AI Monitoring](https://newrelic.com/platform/ai-monitoring).
+This application demonstrates using the agent to instrument OpenAI and record spans for chat completions and embeddings.
+It also will generate `LlmChatCompletionMessage`, `LlmChatCompletionSummary`, `LlmEmbedding`, and `LlmFeedbackMessage` events to be used in the [New Relic AI Monitoring](https://newrelic.com/platform/ai-monitoring) experience.

 ## Getting started